dboone/rusty-checkers/README.md

 **Must take jump**: at least one jump is available to the current player.
 Players are required to take jumps they are presented with.
 If a multi-jump is available, players are only required to make the first part of the jump.
 The remainder of the jump sequence is left to the player's discretion.

 **You must specify at least two board positions**: each move must consist of at least two board positions.
-See the **Moves** section above.
+See the [Moves](#moves) section for more information.
 ```
 > a3
 *** You must specify at least two board positions